Hairspray (musical)

-Hairspray is an American musical with music by Marc Shaiman and lyrics by Marc Shaiman and Scott Wittman, with a book by Mark O'Donnell and Thomas Meehan, based on John Waters's 1988 film of the same name.
+Hairspray is an American musical with music by Marc Shaiman and lyrics by Shaiman and Scott Wittman, with a book by Mark O'Donnell and Thomas Meehan, based on John Waters's 1988 film of the same name.
 The songs include 1960s-style dance music and "downtown" rhythm and blues.
 Set in 1962 Baltimore, Maryland, the production follows teenage Tracy Turnblad's dream to dance on The Corny Collins Show, a local TV dance program based on the real-life Buddy Deane Show.
 When Tracy wins a role on the show, she becomes a celebrity overnight, leading to social change as Tracy campaigns for the show's integration.

 The musical opened in Seattle in 2002 and moved to Broadway later that year.
 In 2003, Hairspray won eight Tony Awards, including one for Best Musical, out of 13 nominations.
 It ran for 2,642 performances, and closed on January 4, 2009.
 Hairspray has also had national tours, a West End production, and numerous foreign productions and was adapted as a 2007 musical film.
 The London production was nominated for a record-setting eleven Laurence Olivier Awards, winning four, including Best New Musical.